 Background: The 2018 Budget Act included \$2 million ongoing to support proposals to modify the PrEP-AP by expanding eligibility and accessibility to the PrEP-AP pursuant to HSC 120972 and authorized through Assembly Bill 1810 (Chapter 34, Statutes of 2018).
-Approved enhancements include: 1) PrEP medication for insured clients without requiring use of the manufacturer's assistance program if it is not accepted by the client's health plan or pharmacy contracted by the health plan, 2) payment of PEP and related medical costs, 3) payment for PEP and PrEP starter packs, regardless of whether PrEP-AP eligibility requirements are met, 4) PrEP-AP access for individuals 12 years of age or older, 5) the ability to consider insured individuals as uninsured for confidentiality or safety reasons, 6) up to 28 days of PEP medication for victims of sexual assault regardless of whether PrEP-AP eligibility requirements are met and 7) payment of insurance premiums for clients enrolled in the PrEP-AP if it will result in cost-savings to the state.
-OA is pursuing a phased implementation strategy and has worked with stakeholders to prioritize implementation of enhancements to the PrEP-AP approved in the 2018 Budget Act.
-OA projects implementation of all enhancements will take place over the next few years and is dependent on timely execution of contracts and the ability of vendors to meet critical milestones.
+Approved enhancements include: 1) PrEP medication for insured clients without requiring use of the manufacturer's assistance program if it is not accepted by the client's health plan or pharmacy contracted by the health plan, 2) payment of postexposure prophylaxis (PEP) and related medical costs, 3) payment for PEP and PrEP starter packs, regardless of whether PrEP-AP eligibility requirements are met, 4) PrEP-AP access for individuals 12 years of age or older, 5) the ability to consider insured individuals as uninsured for confidentiality or safety reasons, 6) up to 28 days of PEP medication for victims of sexual assault regardless of whether PrEP-AP eligibility requirements are met, and 7) payment of insurance premiums for clients enrolled in the PrEP-AP if it will result in cost-savings to the state.
+Public Health/OA is pursuing a phased implementation strategy and has worked with stakeholders to prioritize implementation of enhancements to the PrEP-AP approved in the 2018 Budget Act.
+Public Health/OA projects implementation of all enhancements will take place over the next few years, and is dependent on timely execution of contracts, and on the ability of vendors to meet critical milestones.

-Enhancements one and two have already been implemented and enhancements four and five will be implemented in late 2019-20.
-Enhancement six is projected to be implemented in 2020 and enhancement seven we are still assessing for feasibility of implementation.
+Description of Change: Enhancements one and two have already been implemented and enhancements four and five are projected to be implemented in late FY 2019-20.
+Enhancement six is projected to be implemented in 2021 and enhancement seven we are still assessing for feasibility of implementation.

-OA encountered several barriers during the discovery phase of enhancement three impeding the ability to repackage bottles of PrEP and PEP into starter packs, Truvada[®], one of two FDA approved drugs for PrEP and is a component in the preferred first-line regimen for PEP.
-The shelf life of Truvada® is drastically reduced to six weeks once opened and most drug-repackaging companies are not able to extend the shelf life beyond six weeks once repackaged, leading to risk of waste from spoilage or risk of dispensing expired medication.
-Additionally, Truvada[®] is bottled with a product insert provided by the drug manufacturer, which expressly instructs to only dispense from the original bottle.
+Public Health/OA encountered several barriers during the discovery phase of enhancement three impeding the ability to repackage bottles of PrEP and PEP into starter packs.
+Truvada[®], one of two, FDA approved drugs for PrEP and is a component in the preferred first-line regimen for PEP.
+The shelf life of Truvada[®] is drastically reduced to six-weeks once opened and most drug-repackaging companies are not able to extend the shelf life beyond six weeks once repackaged, leading to risk of waste from spoilage or risk of dispensing expired medication.
+Additionally, Truvada® is bottled with a product insert provided by the drug manufacturer, which expressly instructs to only dispense from the original bottle.
 To this end, some repackaging companies have recently been contacted by the manufacturer to cease repackaging activities.
-As a result, some repackaging companies OA was in discussion with to potentially provide these services are no longer repackaging Truvada®.
-Lastly, during discovery, it was identified that providing PrEP and PEP starter packs without providing the remaining dosage needed to complete the regimen for clients who are not eligible for the PrEP-AP may lead to situations where clients fail to complete their regimen.
-In order to mitigate against these barriers, OA proposed trailer bill language to augment current statute to allow for an initial dispensing of a full-month supply of PrEP or PEP.
+As a result, some repackaging companies that Public Health/OA was in discussion with to potentially provide these services are no longer repackaging Truvada®.
+Lastly, during discovery it was identified that providing PrEP and PEP starter packs without providing the remaining dosage needed to complete the regimen for clients who are not eligible for the PrEP-AP may lead to situations where clients fail to complete their regimen.
+In order to mitigate against these barriers, Public Health/OA is proposing trailer bill language to augment current statute to allow for an initial dispensing of a full-month supply of PrEP or PEP.